zachdaley/statusboard/README.md

 ###How?

 The first step in the process was really understanding why a student would want to look at a display in the first place.
 Once you had that question answered pretty well, you had to decide how to present that information.
 For me, I decided that what students want most is to see the classroom schedule, time, instructor's office hours, and a feed of current events.
+The tools used were a text editor to create basic HTML stylings as Panic's Statusboard cannot handle rich HTML content.
+Another tool I realized I needed to use was Excel.
+The statusboard has a feature to load .csv files as tables to display infromation.

 ###Results